KyrieTangSheng/TritonFit/UserStories.md

-# Epic 1: User Authentication & Profile Management
+# Epic 1: User Authentication & Profile Setup

 ## User Stories
 - As a new user, I want to create an account using my UCSD email so I can access the app